Acceptance: Cultural acceptance

 Cultural acceptance means respecting people for who they are without judging their culture, traditions, clothing, or appearance.
 It is the ability to accept the individual for their cultural beliefs and their principles.
 It's about understanding and valuing what makes someone unique and treating them with kindness and respect.

 Parental acceptance

 Parental acceptance is described as the affection, nurturance, support or simply the love a parent has for that child and the experience the children can gain from it.

 Conditional acceptance

 A type of acceptance that requires modification of the initial conditions before the final acceptance is made, is called conditional acceptance, or qualified acceptance.
 For instance, in a contract involving two parties, adjustments or modifications may be made to ensure it aligns with the satisfaction of both parties.
 When a person receives an offer and is willing to agree to it, provided that certain changes are made to its terms or certain conditions or events occur, it is referred to as conditional acceptance.
-In a business contract between a company and an employer, both parties have the option to change and modify the terms until mutual agreement or acceptance of the contract's details is reached.
+In a business contract between a company and an employee, both parties have the option to change and modify the terms until mutual agreement or acceptance of the contract's details is reached.